Sofia Scharback

-Bygg Ida Sofia Mabergs (born 9 April 1993) is a Swedish curler from Gävle.
+Sofia Scharback (born Bygg Ida Sofia Mabergs; 9 April 1993) is a Swedish curler from Gävle.
 She currently plays lead on Team Anna Hasselborg.
-With the Hasselborg rink, she won the gold medal in women's curling at the 2018 Winter Olympics.
+With the Hasselborg rink, she won the gold medal in women's curling at the 2018 and 2026 Winter Olympics.

 Career

 Juniors

-Mabergs played lead on the Swedish junior women's team at the 2011 and 2012 World Junior Curling Championships, on teams skipped by Jonna McManus and Sara McManus respectively.
+Scharback played lead on the Swedish junior women's team at the 2011 and 2012 World Junior Curling Championships, on teams skipped by Jonna McManus and Sara McManus respectively.
 At both events, Sweden placed fourth.
-Mabergs played third on the Swedish team, skipped by Sara McManus, at the 2013 World Junior Curling Championships.
+Scharback played third on the Swedish team, skipped by Sara McManus, at the 2013 World Junior Curling Championships.
 That team would place fifth.
-Mabergs played lead for the University of Gävle team representing Sweden (and again, skipped by Sara McManus) at the 2015 Winter Universiade.
+Scharback played lead for the University of Gävle team representing Sweden (and again, skipped by Sara McManus) at the 2015 Winter Universiade.
 There, the team finished fourth.

 Mixed

-Mabergs played lead for Sweden at the 2014 European Mixed Curling Championship on a team skipped by her brother Patric.
+Scharback played lead for Sweden at the 2014 European Mixed Curling Championship on a team skipped by her brother Patric.
 After posting a 6–2 record in their group, the team would win three straight playoff games to claim the gold medal.